kevinpt/vhdl-extras/doc/index.rst

 =================================

 This library provides some "extra" bits of code that are not found in the standard VHDL libraries.
 With VHDL-extras you can create designs that will resize to varying data widths, compute with time, frequency, and clock cycles, include error correction, and many more commonly encountered issues in digital logic design.
 These packages can be used for logic simulations and, in most cases, can be synthesized to hardware with an FPGA or ASIC target.
+The VHDL-extras library contains 50+ components and many more utility functions that can enhance and simplify many hardware development tasks.

 All of the packages are designed to work with VHDL-93.
 Alternate packages supporting newer VHDL standards are provided where new language features provide enhanced functionality or where forward compatibility is broken.
 The core code should work in most VHDL-93 compliant tools.
-In one instance with the :ref:`timing_ops` package, a simplified Xilinx specific implementation is provided because of limitations with the XST synthesizer (fixed in Vivado).
+In one instance with the :doc:`rst/modules/timing_ops` package, a simplified Xilinx specific implementation is provided because of limitations with the XST synthesizer (fixed in Vivado).

 Requirements
 ============